 The health care system in the United States has faced and continues to face significant changes.
 Below are the issues that are priorities for multiemployer health plans and participants.

 Congress should not change the current exclusion from income for employer-sponsored health coverage.
-Capping or otherwise limiting the current exclusion of health benefits from taxable income would result in a direct tax on multiemployer plan participants, and could result in higher taxes on health care than even the Cadillac Tax.
+Capping or otherwise limiting the current exclusion of health benefits from taxable income or reducing the employer deductible would result in a direct tax on multiemployer plan participants and employers.
+The Cadillac tax was universally recognized to be a bad idea when Congress repealed it in 2019, and should not be revived.